Hill's Science Diet Adult 7+ Review

 According to our data, this Hill's Science Diet recipe provides complete & balanced nutrition for the maintenance of adult dogs.
 In other words, this formula is AAFCO approved.

-We'll begin this review of Hill's Science Diet Adult 7+ Turkey & Barley Entree with a detailed discussion of the ingredients.
+We'll begin this review of Hill's Science Diet Adult 7+ Savory Stew With Chicken & Vegetables with a detailed discussion of the ingredients.

-The first ingredient is water.
-Water of course only provides moisture, a necessary component of wet dog foods.
+The first ingredient is water, which of course provides moisture.

-The second ingredient is turkey.
-Although turkey is an excellent protein source, raw turkey contains more than 60% moisture.
-After cooking, the relative meat contribution of turkey is dramatically reduced.
+The second ingredient is chicken.
+Although chicken is an excellent protein source, raw chicken contains more than 60% moisture.
+After cooking, the relative meat contribution of chicken is dramatically reduced.
 Therefore, it's important to ensure that other meat sources are included within the first few ingredients to ensure the product derives most of its protein from meat.

-Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Hill's Science Diet Adult 7+ Turkey & Barley Entree are not as important as the first five ingredients.
+Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Hill's Science Diet Adult 7+ Savory Stew With Chicken & Vegetables are not as important as the first five ingredients.

 However, collectively they still have a significant impact on the overall quality of the product.
 Therefore, we'll continue discussing the remaining ingredients in this Hill's Science Diet recipe.